Meghanab1909/LUMA/README.md

     <tr>
       <th>server.py</th>
       <td>
-      server.py implements the backend of LUMA using FastAPI.
+      The server-side of LUMA is implemented in server.py using FastAPI.
 It handles all server-side operations, including:
       <ol>
         <li>User authentication: Login, registration, and password reset.</li>
         <li>Ticket management: Create, update, accept, close, and fetch tickets.</li>